S3lios/rust-combin-iterator/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License or Apache 2.0 - see the LICENSE file for details.

 ## Contribution
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.